-1. 3M Peltor X-Series Over-the-Head Earmuff
+3. 3M Peltor X-Series Earmuff

-One of the best choices for high-quality woodworking hearing protection today is the 3M Peltor X-Series Over-the-Head Earmuff.
+One of the top-tier choices for high-quality woodworking hearing protection today is the 3M Peltor X-Series Over-the-Head Earmuff.
 This earmuff is an amazing choice for moderate to high-noise industrial environments and situations as it provides up to 31-decibel noise reduction rating.

 It is an earmuff of top-notch quality designed for those who work at construction and woodworking sites every day.
 I find this 3M earmuff versatile, too, because users can bring it in any other place where hearing protection is necessary.
 This 3M hearing protector is also built with a comfortable twin headband.